Truth, As Strange As Fiction: Bothered, Part 2

 Someone else walking with us across the street to the clubhouse added how he had behaved about having to leave the corps because he had reached the age limit and his fight with the group managers over it.

-Inside the clubhouse I sat while they all talked.
+Inside the clubhouse, I sat while they all talked.
 Some stared at me and I have to look away having so much attention paid to me.
 Things began to sink in as they asked questions and I nodded a lot.
 They asked what happened, what did he say, what did he do.
 And I started murmuring that I was alright a few times and had to turn away from them wishing that were true.
 I didn't want to be here anymore.

 My attention sharpened when I heard them mention talking to my parents.
 While I was glad to be going home, I didn’t want to have to tell them about this.
 And at the same time, just wanted it to be me who told my mom and dad.
 But the adults had to tell my parents, to explain the situation to them.

 At home, my father was the one who opened the front door.
-Somehow they all went inside, while someone ask me to stay on the porch.
+Somehow they all went inside, while someone asks me to stay on the porch.
 What was said I suddenly didn’t care.
 I wasn’t in the middle of all the attention anymore.
-I sat on one of the adirondack chairs.
+I sat on one of the Adirondack chairs.
 What thoughts I had I couldn’t tell you, though relief was setting in.
 Home, I would find, was were I would always come to be out of the storm from here on.

 Once the club members left, most of the women giving me a hug before going, my mother and father came to the door.
 They had a short talk before my father stepped out onto the porch where I still sat by myself.